thoughtspot/thoughtspot.github.io/pages/complex_searches/about_query_on_query.md

 worksheet size.

 You can't link an aggregated worksheet with a sharded table.
 If you do this and try to search on it, you will get an error.

+To be able to join an aggregated worksheet with a base table, your installation must be configured to allow the behavior.
+The aggregated worksheet cannot have more than 5 tables involved.
+Moreover, the number of rows in the final aggregated worksheet cannot be greater than 1000.

-The order of the objects being linked matters, this is because joins are directional.
+The order of the objects being linked (joined) matters, this is because joins are directional.
 The table/aggregated worksheet with the foreign key needs to occur in the first (left) position.
 The table with the primary key should be in the second (right) position.

 For the best performance, the final aggregated worksheet should have 50 or fewer columns and no more than 10 million rows.
-Exceeding these boundaries can make your worksheet slow or error prone.
+Exceeding these boundaries can make your worksheet creation slow or error prone.

+You can use an ETL (extract, transform, load) process to circumvent these limitations.